Triangle-Free Equimatchable Graphs: Structure of Triangle-Free Equimatchable Graphs

 \begin{claim} Any two edges of $M'$ induce either a $2K_2$ or a $C_4$ in $G$. \end{claim}

 \textbf{\emph{Proof of Claim \ref{xy-x'y'}}} Let $xy$ and $x'y'$ be two edges of $M'$ such that $x$ and $x'$ are adjacent to a vertex $v$ of $C$.
 If there exists no edge joining an endpoint of $xy$ and an endpoint of $x'y'$ in $G$, then the edges $xy$ and $x'y'$ form a $2K_2$.
 Suppose that there exists an edge joining an endpoint of $xy$ and an endpoint of $x'y'$ in $G$.
 Note that the vertices $x$ and $x'$ cannot be adjacent by triangle-freeness of $G$.
 Let ${v}^*$ be a neighbor of $v$ in $C$.
-Then the vertices ${v}^*$, $x$ and $x'$ form an independent set of size three.
-However, if $y$ and $y'$ are adjacent, then $G\backslash \{{v}^*, x, x'\}$ has a perfect matching containing the edge $yy'$, edges of $M\backslash\{xy, x'y'\}$, and a perfect matching of randomly matchable graph $G \backslash (V (M) \cup \{v\})$.
+Note that the vertices ${v}^*$, $x$ and $x'$ form an independent set of size three.
+If $y$ and $y'$ are adjacent, then $G\backslash \{{v}^*, x, x'\}$ has a perfect matching which contains the edge $yy'$, edges of $M'\backslash\{xy, x'y'\}$, a perfect matching of $C\backslash {v}^*$ and a perfect matching of randomly matchable graph $G \backslash (V (M) \cup \{v\})$.
 This contradicts with Lemma \ref{independent-set}.
 Hence, we deduce that $y$ and $y'$ are nonadjacent in $G$.